Is there such a thing as a budget tactical flashlight?

 Arrrrrghhhhh!
 MY EYES!
 MY EYES!
 MY EYES!
 WHYYyyyyyyyyyyyyyyyyyy?

 It’s a nice looking flashlight, with a solid feeling aluminum housing.
-If I didn’t know better, I would swear it had cost way more than the $4 that I paid for it.
-It’s compact size makes it a breeze to toss in your pocket and forget about it, until you need to wield that blast of light!
+If I didn’t know better, I would swear it had cost way more than what I paid for it.
+Its compact size makes it a breeze to toss in your pocket and forget about it until you need to wield that blast of light!